 PostGIS adds geographic object support to PostgreSQL, turning it into a spatial database.
 GEOS, PROJ.4 and GDAL should be installed prior to building PostGIS.
 You might also need additional libraries, see PostGIS requirements.

 The psycopg2 module is required for use as the database adapter when using GeoDjango with PostGIS.

 On Debian/Ubuntu, you are advised to install the following packages: postgresql-x.x, postgresql-x.x-postgis, postgresql-server-dev-x.x, python-psycopg2 (x.x matching the PostgreSQL version you want to install).
 Please also consult platform-specific instructions if you are on Mac OS X or Windows.

 First download the source archive, and extract:

 $ wget http://download.osgeo.org/postgis/source/postgis-2.1.5.tar.gz $ tar xzf postgis-2.1.5.tar.gz $ cd postgis-2.1.5

 $ make $ sudo make install $ cd ..

 GeoDjango does not automatically create a spatial database.
 Please consult the section on Creating a spatial database for more information.

 Creating a spatial database¶

-PostGIS 2 includes an extension for Postgres 9.1+ that can be used to enable spatial functionality:
+PostGIS 2 includes an extension for PostgreSQL that’s used to enable spatial functionality:

 $ createdb <db name> $ psql <db name> > CREATE EXTENSION postgis;